lifo101/phpopendoc/README.md

 ## Development Status

-__This library is in early development but can now produce a working Word 2007 "docx" document (barely).__
+__This library is in early development but can produce working Word 2007 "docx" documents.__
 The XML writer also works but the structure of the XML may change a few times before I finalize its structure.
 Right now its a hybrid of XHTML and WordML that I used for testing purposes (however, most of my testing is now done with the